bydavy/android-parallax-example/README.md

 android-parallax-example
 ========================

-Example of parallax effect in Android.
+This is an example of parallax effect implemented with Android UI toolkit.
+Some shortcuts have been taken.
+The UI is implemented directly in the Activity (not fragments) and it has been tested only on Nexus 4.

 ## Video
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=4Wk4mnN1eH8